 Beyond the basic panels and posts, several custom features can affect your fence’s price.
 Fence height is a major factor; a 6-foot privacy fence will naturally cost more than a 4-foot picket fence because it requires more material.
 The style also matters—solid privacy panels are generally more expensive than ranch-rail styles.
 You can also add decorative touches like lattice tops, custom post caps, or different colors, which add personality but also increase the cost.
 Don’t forget to account for potential expenses like permits, the removal of an old fence, and any extra labor needed for hilly or difficult-to-access properties.

-Popular Vinyl Fence Styles and What to Expect
+Popular Vinyl Fence Styles and Their Costs

 Choosing a fence style is about more than just looks—it’s about defining the function and feel of your outdoor space.
 Are you dreaming of a private backyard sanctuary for quiet weekends, or do you need a charming way to mark your property line while keeping your kids and pets safe?
 The style you pick will influence everything from the level of privacy you get to the overall cost of your project.
 Vinyl is an incredibly versatile material, which is great news because it means you don’t have to sacrifice durability for design.
 It can be crafted into a wide range of looks, from classic and traditional to modern and sleek.